K3VRAL/Itch.io-Bundle-Downloader/README.md

 You're ready to use this script, have fun!

 If you are having errors: use the flag `-d` to see what the script is doing.

-## TODO

-Make a burner account on itch.io to see if this script would still work without an account.

-Logging if script fails